devious100/base/engines/gold-source/README.md

 # Valve Corporation - Gold Source

-The Source engine is a 3D game engine developed by Valve Corporation.
-Its unique features include a large degree of modularity and flexibility, an artist-driven, shader-based renderer, accurate lip sync and facial expression technology, and a powerful, efficient and completely network-enabled physics system.
+GoldSrc, sometimes called the Half-Life Engine, is a proprietary game engine developed by Valve.
+At its core, GoldSrc is a heavily modified version of id Software's Quake engine.

 # Games Resource